ministryofjustice/technical-guidance/standards/reserving-infrastructure-capacity.md

 ### Only reserve non-production infrastructure if it can't easily be switched off

-All our systems should able to scale up and down according to the demand for them at any given moment, so we're only paying for infrastructure when it's in active use.
+All our systems should be able to scale up and down according to the demand for them at any given moment, so we're only paying for infrastructure when it's in active use.
 By extension, that means that all non-production infrastructure should be able to be entirely